 Speaking is another option.
 Volunteer to speak at schools, and corporate and community events.
 Clubs, schools, and organizations are always looking for speakers.

 Use this as a chance to educate adults and children on animals, and also meet new and influential people in your community.

-Speaking of donating, you can help animals in abusive homes by donating to the PAWS (Pets and Women's Shelters) Program.
+Speaking of donating, you can help animals in abusive homes by supporting the Sheltering Animals and Families Together (SAF-T) program.

-I recommend starting a site using the same all-in-one hosting and marketing solution that I use for this site, Site Build It!
+I recommend starting a site using the same all-in-one hosting and marketing solution that I use for this site, Solo Build It!

 Site or blog seem like too much work?
 Use Twitter or Facebook and spread the word about animal rights, or cat care, or whatever your passion is that way.

 4. Become a pet sitter -- Many pet owners need someone to pet sit for them when they go away on vacation, or on business trips.
 Some elderly people or those with handicaps also need help taking care of their animals.
 You can earn extra money in the process, or turn it into a full-time business.

 5. Foster -- Many shelters have foster programs.
 Pet fosters bring shelter animals into their homes and take care of them until they can find their forever homes.
 Generally, food and supplies are paid for by donations, and any medical care is taken care of by the shelter veterinarians.

 Fostering can be a joy, since freeing up space at the shelter allows more animals to be taken in, and you get to be a pet parent for a time.
 But, it can be difficult, as some of the animals may have trouble adjusting to the changes in their lives during the fostering and adoption process.